braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ## Creating a catalog

 To create a catalog in Braze, upload a CSV to the **Catalogs** page.
 Each CSV you upload will be its own distinct catalog.
-Each catalog has an identifier, which you can use to reference data from that catalog in a later step.
+Each catalog has an identifier; you'll use it to reference data from that catalog in a later step.

 ### Step 1: Create your CSV